victinifan360/Otakuru-Public-Licenses/Otakuru-Public-License-Level 4-Attribution+Personal Use+No Derivatives.md

 iii.
 The content in the work Content is not used or included (in whole or in part) in a database, archive or in any other media/stock product, collection, set of clips, or library, for distribution or resale or used in any other way that could prevent or limit future visits or downloads from the work website (if applies);
 iv.
 Does not use the content in printed or electronic items (e.g. t-shirts, cups, postcards, birthday or greeting cards, invitations, calendars, web models or electronic devices, apps, videogames, advertising spots, audiovisual animations) aimed to be resold, in which the content in the work is the main element (because of size, relevance or any other cause, in case of doubt about whether the content is main element, it shall be deemed that the content is main element);

 v.
-Does not use the content in (totally or partially) in any trademark, logo or part of the same, which may be used by any other means to guarantee or to imply a guaranty of any product and/or service, unless the content in used in such cases is modified in such a way as to be a new and different content not confusingly similar with the original content in the work Content or implies a use of the content in the work Content as a template or test, and not as a final item or material;
+Does not use the content in (totally or partially) in any trademark, logo or part of the same, which may be used by any other means to guarantee or to imply a guaranty of any product and/or service;

 vi.
 Does not make any use of the content in the work Content which might be considered defamatory, libellous, obscene, immoral or illegal, including, without limitation, using it in a way that places any person appearing in the content in the work Content in a negative light or depicts them in a way that they may find offensive such as the use in pornography, advertisements for escort or similar services, political endorsements, birth control products, and;